UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 > * *continuous assignment* is somewhat *abstracted* from the physical hardware.
 It describes logical relationships, but not the gates as such (although the relationship may be apparent).
 This is sometimes called the dataflow style.
 >
 > * *gate models* are a low-level description of which hardware to use and how it should be connected.
-It can be considered a one-to-one mapping of HDL onto hardware.
+It ia the closest to a one-to-one mapping of HDL onto hardware.

 > All circuits could ultimately be built with either style, or a combination of the two.
-As we will cover later however, behavioural styles are much more expressive and concise, but we need to be careful as it is so abstracted from the hardware, subtle mistakes can be made.
+As we will cover later however, behavioural styles are much more expressive and concise, but we need to be careful.
+Because it is so abstracted from the hardware, subtle mistakes and inefficiencies can be made.

 In practise, a mix of styles can be used.
-For example, *gate models* are important as they allow us to "place and connect" other components.
+For example, *gate models* are important as they allow us to "place and connect" other components within a larger design.
 This is illustrated in the next task.

 | Task | - |
 |--- |---|